Setaria palmifolia: Description

+Distribution and habitat

+It is native to temperate and tropical Asia.
+It is known elsewhere as an introduced, and often invasive, species, including in Australia, New Zealand, many Pacific Islands, and the Americas.

 Ecology

 The grass has been introduced to many areas, often as an ornamental.
 It is widespread in the Pacific Islands.
 It has become an invasive plant on Lord Howe Island, Norfolk Island, Rapa Nui, Fiji, and the Solomon Islands, and in Samoa and Hawaii.
 It is also invasive in New Zealand and Queensland.

 The grass is robust and spreads via rhizome and seed banks, forming monotypic stands.
 It is a tall plant with wide leaves that shade out other vegetation.
 The rampant feral pigs of Hawaii facilitate its spread there by uprooting the surrounding plants while feeding on its thick stems.
 It is also spread by seed-eating birds.

 This species is host to the fungi Cercospora setariae and Phacellium paspali.